-The basic principles governing Federal Highway Administration’s (FHWA’s) Research and Technology (R&T) investments are outlined in Title 23 of the U.S. Code, Chapter 5: Research, Technology, and Education, and reinforced in Division E of the Moving Ahead for Progress in the 21st Century Act (MAP-21), the latest surface transportation authorization bill.
+The basic principles governing Federal Highway Administration’s (FHWA’s) Research and Technology (R&T) investments are outlined in Title 23 of the U.S. Code, Chapter 5: Research, Technology, and Education.

 The role of FHWA is to conduct research; to support and facilitate research and technology transfer activities by State highway agencies; to share the results of completed research; and to support and facilitate technology and innovation deployment.

-The Research and Technology (R&T) Program includes fundamental, long-term highway research—research aimed at significant highway research gaps and emerging issues with national implications and research related to policy and planning.
-The FHWA is responsible for addressing the needs of stakeholders and facilitating a competitive approach to grants, contracts, and cooperative agreements for research and development projects and programs.
+The R&T Program includes fundamental, long-term highway research—research aimed at significant highway research gaps and emerging issues with national implications and research related to policy and planning.
+FHWA is responsible for addressing the needs of stakeholders and facilitating a competitive approach to grants, contracts, and cooperative agreements for research and development projects and programs.

-The most recent transportation authorization bill, the Moving Ahead for Progress in the 21st Century Act (MAP-21), authorizes and provides funding for fiscal years 2013 and 2014 for three FHWA-administered research, technology, and education programs; the State-administered State Planning and Research Program; and three programs administered by the Research and Innovative Technology Administration.
+The most recent transportation authorization bill, the Fixing America's Surface Transportation (FAST) Act, authorizes and provides funding for fiscal years 2016 through 2020 for four FHWA-administered research, technology, and education programs; the State-administered State Planning and Research Program; and for two programs administered by the Office of the Assistant Secretary for Research and Technology.

 State Planning and Research Program (SP&R).
 States are required to set aside funds for the State Planning and Research (SP&R) Program.
-Out of four Federal-aid formula program allocations from Division A, Title I of MAP-21, the States must set aside 2 percent for planning and research purposes.
+Funding is provided for SP&R by a 2 percent set-aside from each State's apportionments of five programs: the National Highway Performance Program (NHPP); the Surface Transportation Block Grant Program (STBGP); the Highway Safety Improvement Program (HSIP); and the Congestion Mitigation Air Quality Improvement Program (CMAQ) Program; and the National Highway Freight Program (NHFP).
 At least 25 percent of these funds must be used for research, development, and technology purposes.
 States use these funds to conduct research aimed at solving specific transportation issues that arise at the State level, or they may leverage these funds by applying them toward Transportation Pooled Fund projects.
 States can also use these funds as the non-Federal match for Local/Tribal Technical Assistance Program (LTAP/TTAP) centers and for the University Transportation Centers.
-In addition, States have agreed to contribute 4 percent of SP&R funds for the Future Strategic Highway Research Program (SHRP2) implementation.
-For more information on the SP&R program, visit http://www.fhwa.dot.gov/research/partnership/spr/.

-Finally, MAP-21 also authorizes three programs administered by the Research and Innovative Technology Administration:
+Finally, MAP-21 also authorizes programs administered by the Office of the Assistant Secretary for Research and Technology:

-For more information on these three programs, visit http://www.rita.dot.gov/offices.
+For more information on these programs, visit http://www.rita.dot.gov/offices.

 |»||Clarification of Policy on Indirect Costs of State and Local Governments|